Wintellect/MSLearn/Introduction to Bash/includes/2-bash-fundamentals.md

 ls
 ```

-As with other shell languages, Bash commands are often used with arguments.
+As with other shell languages, Bash commands are often accompanied by arguments.
 For example, creating a directory requires a directory name.
 So to create a subdirectory named "orders" in the pwd, you type:

 ```bash
 mkdir orders